Refinance My Mortgage Instead of Prepaying?

 Unfortunately, even with all the arguments for prepaying your mortgage, most homeowners don't do it, as least not regularly.
 That $5,000 earmarked for a one-time prepayment gets spent, or the $50-per-month extra payment goes to other expenses.

 It's hard to have the committed discipline to attack a mountain of debt with such a small shovel.
-It takes a discouragingly long time to make a significant dent, and the gratification of having no mortgage to pay is usually years away.
+It takes a discouragingly long time to make a significant dent in your mortgage balance, and the gratification of having no mortgage to pay is usually years away.
 If you're one of those people who just can't seem to make it happen, you might consider a bi-weekly payment plan (discussed later).
 After you overcome the initial inertia and arrange for it, the savings happen automatically.

 Refinancing could be better than mortgage prepayment